 - Legitimate interest – In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of delivering this project and which does not materially impact your rights, freedom, or interests. e.g. to fulfil the project requirements and to communicate and disseminate project information and outcomes including key findings from papers published.

 4. When do we collect your personal data?

 We may collect your data, verbally or electronically, when:

-- You visit our website;
+- You visit the Impact Diabetes B2B (Bump2Baby and Me) website;

-- You book to attend an event;
+- You book to attend an Impact Diabetes B2B (Bump2Baby and Me) event;

 - Your data is within publicly available sources and you have consented to sharing your data (e.g. on your website, within marketing material) or where information is made public as a matter of law.

 5. What sort of personal data do we collect?